d-smith/notes/ethereum/geth.md

 * [Optimistic sync](https://github.com/ethereum/consensus-specs/blob/dev/sync/optimistic.md) - download blocks before the execution client has validated them.
 * Checkpoint sync - start from checkpoint provided by a trusted source

+### Databases

+* Data storage split between recent blocks and state data kept in quick-access storage, older blocks and receipts kept in a freezer database.

+Recent blocks - kept in LevelDB, migrate to freezer db over time as they age out.

+Note the state database can be rebuit using data from the freezer - passing --datadir and --removedb can start the process (remove only the state db not freezer or LES database)